Increased funding for Powys schools and roads to be discussed by Cabinet

 "We are also proposing to increase Council Tax by five per cent next year to balance our budget, much lower than last year and in line with the feedback received during the public budget consultation.
 This increase will enable the Council to set a sustainable budget and protect front line services from further budget reductions.

-"Cabinet will also be considering a draft capital programme for the next ten years which would see a total of £532 million being invested in key infrastructure projects recognising that we need appropriate buildings and facilities to deliver services now and into the future.
+"Cabinet will also be considering a draft capital programme for the next ten years.
+This would see a total of £532 million being invested in key infrastructure projects recognising that we need appropriate buildings and facilities to deliver services now and into the future.
 The investment will not only support infrastructure but provide a significant boost to the county's economy."

 The draft budget will be considered by the cabinet on Tuesday (January 21) and if approved will go to full council for decision in February.